axibase/atsd/installation/cloudera.md

 ![](./images/cloudera-manager-authorization.png)

-If the HBase Secure Authorization is disabled you can access HBase as is.
+If the HBase Secure Authorization is disabled you can access HBase with no modifications.
 Proceed to [Kerberos Settings](#kerberos-settings).

 Otherwise, you need to allow the newly created `axibase` principal to access HBase using one of the following options: